EVMavericks/boteki/README.md

 # Get started

 1. Get API keys for Twitter
-1. Set up bot account and add to your server
+1. Set up Discord Bot account and add it to your server.
+Make sure roles and permissions allow the bot to see the channel where you're sending your commands.
-1. Create MongoAtlas database and configure connections
+1. Create a MongoAtlas database and configure connections.

-1. Clone the repo
+1. Clone this repo
 1. Set your `.env` file with these variables,
 ```
 DISCORD_TOKEN=yourdiscordtoken